YosefLab/Compass/docs_source/source/Compass-Settings.rst

    Defaults to 2 as best runtime was found using that for tests.

 **\-\-save-argmaxes**
    Flag to enable saving the argmaxes for computing Compass scores of each reaction.
+Fun fact: solving the TSP greedily on the argmaxes graph to make full use of the advanced basis setting with the simplex algorithm did not outperform the barrier algorithm in practice.